keithalewis/math/ross.md

 cost nothing to place and cancel so we can keep adjusting their size as $t\to\tau_{j+1}$.

-A perfect hedge is a trading strategy with $\hat{A}_t - A_t = 0$.
+A perfect hedge is a trading strategy with $\hat{A}_k 1(t = \hat{\tau}_k) - A_t = 0$.
-A topic for future research is to find a trading strategy that makes this white noise with minimum variance.
+A topic for future research is to find trading strategies that makes this white noise with minimum variance.
-This is a generalization of the Markowitz efficient portfolio theory.
+This is a generalization of the Markowitz efficient portfolio theory to multiple periods that does not depend on estimating rates of returns.

 ## Application